 Hoof Design Matrix

-In the case of a base narrow, base wide, pigeon toed or toed out horse, the sole regulates the balance of the coffin bone to the ground, specific to the limb deviations above.
+In the case of a base-narrow, base-wide, pigeon-toed, or toed-out horse, the sole regulates the balance of the coffin bone to the ground, specific to the limb deviations above.
 In a conducive environment, the wall would be worn to the level of the sole all the way around thereby achieving equilibrium for that foot and limb.
 However, if the environment is unable to facilitate the required maintenance, then it is the job of the farrier to provide that maintenance.
-If the methods used for trimming the hoof wall relies on the use of the functional sole to balance the coffin bone, then proper joint spacing and equilibrium to the DIP joint is met.
+If the methods used for trimming the hoof wall rely on the use of the functional sole to balance the coffin bone, then proper joint spacing and equilibrium to the DIP joint are met.
 On the other hand, if the hoof wall is not trimmed with respect to the sole, but instead modeled so as to manipulate the conformation of the foot or limb, then imbalance in the joints and strain on the connective tissue surrounding the joints is inevitable.
 Simply put, attempting to change conformational differences by creating imbalances within the foot can cause lameness and pathology.

-Once there is an understanding of how the hoof capsule, the sole, the frog, and the bars are designed to work in concert to support the horse, it is much more easy to design a common sense maintenance protocol.
-The fact that we believe the functional sole regulates itself to maintain balance in the joints, and that the hoof wall is designed to both support and be supported by the sole, makes hoof preparation simple.
+Once there is an understanding of how the hoof capsule, the sole, the frog, and the bars are designed to work in concert to support the horse, it is much easier to design a common sense maintenance protocol.
+The fact that we believe the functional sole regulates itself to maintain balance in the joints and that the hoof wall is designed to both support and be supported by the sole makes hoof preparation simple.
 If proper exfoliation of the sole surface is achieved, you can be confident that if you trim the wall to that level of the sole, or at least equal in depth all the way around, that equilibrium will be met.
-If long term imbalance and severe hoof capsule distortion exists, the guidelines offered by the sole still take precedence.
+If long-term imbalance and severe hoof capsule distortion exist, the guidelines offered by the sole still take precedence.
 As the stresses to the wall are addressed, the hoof capsule will re-establish a better relationship to the coffin bone over time.
 Each time you go back to trim the foot, the sole may release more exfoliating material on one side or in one area as it responds to the relieving of stress and leverage.
 Usually within 3 trimming/shoeing cycles, the hoof capsule will stabilize and most of the discomfort to soft tissue strain will subside.
-In the case of arthritis or ring bone that has already developed, the horse is certainly more comfortable, but the condition still exists and needs proper maintenance.
+In the case of arthritis or ringbone that has already developed, the horse is certainly more comfortable, but the condition still exists and needs proper maintenance.

 Other Products of Distortion and Vehicles of Maintenance

-Abscesses, corns and hoof wall cracks are in most cases a part of the hoof’s maintenance program.
-Corns are a product of imbalance and most commonly seen when the heel buttress on the same side is crumbly, curled and appears to be of poor quality.
+Abscesses, corns, and hoof wall cracks are in most cases a part of the hoof’s maintenance program.
+Corns are a product of imbalance and are most commonly seen when the heel buttress on the same side is crumbly, curled, and appears to be of poor quality.
 In reality, the heel is simply too long and in a poor position for support, and therefore needs to be trimmed.

-Horses with limb and foot conformational issues such as base narrow, base wide, pigeon-toed and toed-out should be approached from a standpoint of maintaining the feet to keep the horse sound as apposed to trying to change something that is not capable of changing without compromising the health and soundness of the horse.
-Through an understanding of how the sole, wall, frog and bars all play a role in support and protection to the foot, we will be better able to address these common lameness issues before permanent damage is done, or more importantly recognize them before.
+Horses with limb and foot conformational issues such as base narrow, base wide, pigeon-toed, and toed-out should be approached from a standpoint of maintaining the feet to keep the horse sound as opposed to trying to change something that is not capable of changing without compromising the health and soundness of the horse.
+Through an understanding of how the sole, wall, frog, and bars all play a role in support and protection of the foot, we will be better able to address these common lameness issues before permanent damage is done, or more importantly, recognize them before.
 The guidelines that the sole offers are important for every horse and every discipline, regardless of the type of foot or conformation.
-This approach of preparing the foot close the level of the sole all the way around is becoming widely accepted for treating many lameness issues.
-That not withstanding, it is time that we start looking more closely at preventing pathology and being proactive in our hoof care protocols.
+This approach of preparing the foot close to the level of the sole all the way around is becoming widely accepted for treating many lameness issues.
+That notwithstanding, it is time that we start looking more closely at preventing pathology and being proactive in our hoof care protocols.
 If you start applying these principles before there is a problem, you will see fewer horses with lameness issues and in many cases, an improvement in performance.